Warm and gooey, these almond rolls have raspberries in the filling and are made with graham cracker dough. Insanely delicious!

 - Alternatively, eat them directly from the pan.

-- If you have some extra raspberries, heat them over low with a few tablespoons water until they begin to soften.
-Pour them over the rolls.
+- If you have some extra raspberries, heat them over low with a few tablespoons of water until they begin to soften.
+Then, pour over the rolls.

 Use other berries like blackberries, blueberries, or strawberries.